ADVERTISEMENT

 It’s Surprisingly Common

 Miscarriages are the most common cause of pregnancy loss, and they happen frequently.
-The statistics vary, but some tell us that about 10-20% of known pregnancies end in miscarriage, while others state that the rate is as high as 1 in 4.
+The statistics vary, but Mayo Clinic tell us that about 10-20% of known pregnancies end in miscarriage, while others researchers state that the rate is as high as 1 in 4.
 Anecdotally, it feels like it’s even more than that.
 Once I decided to open up and share my experience with other people, I started hearing so many others’ stories of pregnancy loss.
 If it hasn’t happened to the friends I’ve told, it’s happened to one of their friends or family members.
 While I’d never wish my experience on anyone, it’s comforting to know that I’m in the company of so many other strong and accomplished women.

 Talking About It Helps